-Matthew McConaughey is one of Hollywood's most versatile actors.
-He has proven his acting abilities in roles ranging from a romantic leading man, action hero, cowboy, lawyer, and fugitive.
-His outstanding performance earned him an Academy Award win for Best Actor.
+Few Hollywood actors have the versatility of Matthew McConaughey.
+He has played roles ranging from a romantic leading man, action hero, cowboy, lawyer, and fugitive.
+One outstanding performance earned him an Academy Award win for Best Actor.

 Even though we appreciated him in all of those roles, his true talent shone through again with some excellent performances in hit movies like The Lincoln Lawyer, Bernie, and of course, Dallas Buyers Club.

-This post will rank and review the fifteen of the best Matthew McConaughey movies that showcase his incredible acting skills from all stages of his career.
-Grab some popcorn and read below.
+This post will rank and review the best Matthew McConaughey movies that showcase his acting skills from all stages of his career.
+Grab some popcorn and read on.

-It goes without saying: there are several spoilers below, but we have done our best to provide you with a summary of the plot without going into too much detail.
+It goes without saying: this post will include some spoiler talk, but we have done our best to provide you with a summary of the plot without going into too much detail.

 This changed when Dr. Eve Saks (Jennifer Garner) prescribed him non-approved pharmaceutical drugs that extended his life expectancy.
 Once he starts seeing results, Ron begins smuggling the unapproved drugs and distributing them to other AIDS patients by establishing the Dallas Buyers Club.